Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

 - conduct survey to gather feedback from cancelled subscriptions.
 - Offer promotional discounts to attract new subscribers
 - clearly communicate the benefits of premium and standard plans.
-- introduce a loyalty program fir long term subscribers
+- introduce a loyalty program for long term subscribers
 - provide free trial periods for premium and standard plans.
 - Continuously monitor trends and adjust strategies accordingly